2020 TransferWise Review

 How TransferWise works

 TransferWise is a peer to peer (P2P) service.
+The process is seamless and is completed almost instantly.

 When should you use TransferWise for your international money transfer?